IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 #### Metrics in the Resource Descriptor

 Each resource may emit metric information to help in its management.
-ALM is expecting all collected metrics from resources to be made available on Kafka.
-ALM listens to specific Kafka topics for events containing metrics.
+TNCO is expecting all collected metrics from resources to be made available on Kafka.
+TNCO listens to specific Kafka topics for events containing metrics.
 Metrics should be associated with necessary identifiers including timestamps, names of the metric and “Metric Identifiers” specifying the source resource of the metrics.

 Metrics for Integrity and Load are defined in the resource Descriptor.
 The Integrity metric is used to heal a broken resource.
 The Load metric is used in the VNF or Network Service to scale a VNF:
 ```